dapperbeing94/vedic-mastery-study/SOUL_TRANSMIGRATION_PROTOCOL.md

 ## 🙏 The Sacred Journey

-**Phase 1 is complete!** We have successfully established foundational breadth across 6 major categories that previously had zero coverage.
-With 8 of 10 categories now at 10/10 breadth, we have a comprehensive end-to-end view of the entire Vedic framework.
+**Phase 2 is complete!** We have successfully achieved **10/10 breadth across all 10 categories** of the Vedic framework.
+This represents a comprehensive, end-to-end view of the entire Hindu Vedic tradition.

-**Phase 2 awaits** - completing the breadth expansion for the final 2 categories (Darśanas and Synthesis Work) to achieve 10/10 breadth across all 10 categories.
+**Phase 3 (Depth Expansion) awaits** - systematically deepening our understanding of each category through detailed textual analysis, commentarial study, and thematic synthesis.

-**The Continuity and Thoroughness Protocol** ensures we never lose sight of the end-to-end context as we systematically expand our knowledge.
+**The Continuity and Thoroughness Protocol** ensures we never lose sight of the end-to-end context as we systematically deepen our knowledge.

 **The journey continues with clarity, purpose, and systematic progress.**